OAGi/Score/docs/user_guide/index.rst

 Manage Business Terms
 ---------------------
-Currently, Score only provides this business term functionality to the end users.
-Developers won't see this functionality once logins as deverloper accounts.
+Currently, Score provides this business term functionality to the end users only.
+Developers won't see this functionality once logins as developer accounts.
 The end users can view, create, edit or discard business terms through the View/Edit Business Term menu under the BIE menu.
-The end users can assign business terms to BIEs only through the BIE detail page.
-At current version, the end users can assign business terms to only two BIE types: ASBIE and BBIE.
+The only way to assign business terms to BIEs is through the BIE detail page.
+At current version, the end users can assign business terms to two BIE types: ASBIE and BBIE.

 Create a Business Term
 ~~~~~~~~~~~~~~~~~~~~~~~
+To create a business term:

+1. On the top menu of the page, click "BIE".
+2. Choose "View/Edit Business Term" from the drop-down list.
+3. On the returned "Business Term" page, click "New Business Term" located at the top-right
+   of the page.
+4. On the returned "Create Business Term" page, fill out the following fields:
+   1. Business Term (Mandatory) the main name of the business term
+   2. External Reference URI (Mandatory) This uri should uniquely identify each business term.
+   3. External Reference Id(Optional)
+   4. Comment(Optional) This is free-form text field for documentint what the business term is, its purpsoses, etc.
+5. Click the "Create" button.

 Edit a Business Term
 ~~~~~~~~~~~~~~~~~~~~